hugosoa/rakuten-frontend/README.md

 ## Live Demo

-[View deployed project on Vercel](https://rakuten-frontend.vercel.app) — opens in a new tab
+[View deployed project on Vercel](https://rakuten-frontend.vercel.app) — open it in a new tab

 ---